mperry-dev/TournaMaths/README.md

 - Add Typescript in
 - Login/account setup page, with logo
+- Confirm email address when entered in for a new account
+- Password reset
 - Tests/coverage checking
 - Only admin users should be able to edit/delete questions
 - Admin interface